geneontology/annotation_extensions/doc/exists_during.md

 | SPAC17A5.07c     | Ulp2           | <GO:0034399> nuclear periphery | <PMID:11884512>   | exists\_during(GO:0000084)\| exists\_during(GO:0000085)\| exists\_during(GO:0007067)  S phase of mitotic cell cycle, G2 phase of mitotic cell cycle, mitotic nuclear division |
 ||

-2. S. pombe Clp1 is localized to the spindle pole body (SPB) and nucleolus in interphase and to the actin contractile ring, the mitotic spindle, and kinetochores during mitosis.
+2. S. pombe Clp1 is localized to the spindle pole body (SPB) and nucleolus in interphase and to the actin contractile ring and kinetochores during mitosis.

 The annotations would be;